kmx/pdl-io-xlsx/README.md

     Default: for `rxlsx1D` - `'auto'`; for `rxlsx2D` - `0`.

+- sheet\_name

+    The name of xlsx sheet that will be read (default is the first sheet).

 - debug

     Values `0` (default) or `1` - turn on/off debug messages